windshg/VPImageCropper/README.md

 VPImageCropper
 ==============

 That was a long night.
-I feel lonely and horny.
-Then I try to find something to do.
-I took out my iPhone and open WeChat, I check the messages and glance over the Friends Circle.
-I also try to upload my new portrait then I found the image cropper in WeChat was kind of funny.
+I felt lonely and horny.
+Then I tried to find something to do.
+I took out my iPhone and open WeChat, I checked the messages and glanced over the Friends Circle.
+I also tried to upload my new portrait then I found the image cropper in WeChat was kind of funny.
 Out of nowhere, I decided to write a toy analogously instead of watching porn.
-All right, just skip all this crap and go to the point.
+All right, let's skip all these crap and get to the point.

 ##Usage
 It's just bloody easy to use this kit.
 Before present the cropper view controller, you should implement the protocol ``VPImageCropperDelegate``: